 Longer itineraries can add states like Florida and cities like New Orleans to the mix, or even include the mansions of Mississippi or Alabama’s important Civil Rights Trail.

 Alternatively, you could circumnavigate the country, starting in Miami and driving north along the east coast to New York, before heading west to Seattle or Portland, then down the West Coast to San Diego before taking I-10 through Phoenix, El Paso and Houston to Jacksonville, Florida.
-The options are really as endless as America is diverse, huge—and, yes, beautiful.
+Or maybe you want to set up a theme for your road trip — like to see the most unique buildings in the US.
+The options are really as endless as the country is diverse, huge—and, yes, beautiful.